Anish701/EC523-Speech-Emotion-Recognition/README.md

 | ResNet  | 70.89  | 95.53  |
 | Mamba  | 72.79  | 98.62  |
 | Mamba CNN | 74.29 | 81.95 |

+## Code Files Walkthrough
+The main.ipynb file contains the results of the CNN based models (Base CNN, CNN-Transformer, CNN-GRU, ResNet).

+The mamba.ipynb file contains the results of the base Mamba model.
+The mambaCNN.ipynb file contains the results of the Mamba-CNN combined model.

+The utils directory contains all of the helper methods.
+The preprocessing.py file stores the preprocessing and normalization methods.
+The data_loader.py file stores the dataset loader methods.
+The train_utils.py file contains the training, testing, and accuracy measurement methods.
+The models.py contains the implementations of the CNN based models.

+The hf-demo directory contains the code for the UI demo (HuggingFace).

+The single-dataset-esting directory contains the results of the Base CNN model when it was run on each of the datasets individually.

 ## Citation
 -  T. V. L. Trinh, D. T. L. T. Dao, L. X. T. Le, and E. Castelli, “Emotional speech recognition using deep neural networks,” Sensors (Basel), vol. 22, no. 4, p.
 1414, Feb.
 2022, doi: 10.3390/s22041414.